Publishing

 InfoKey: Author InfoValue: Your Name InfoKey: Title InfoValue: An Interesting Document Title InfoKey: Subject InfoValue: An equally interesting subject InfoKey: Keywords InfoValue: Stuff InfoKey: Producer InfoValue: Hand Crafted

-Finally you need to merge your changes with your document. pdftk
+Finally you need to merge your changes with your document. pdftk will only update the metadata held in

 your PDF with those mentioned in your metadata file.
 It leaves everything else untouched.